FlexibleEngineCloud/terraform-provider-flexibleengine/examples/README.md

-# FULL Terraform OTC Example
+# FULL Terraform orangecloud Example

 This script will create the following resources (if enabled):
 * Volumes